 But before you get worried about having missed the window, rest assured—you have time.
 The hosts of the Save The Date Show podcast, Imani and Kandice, understand the the appeal of coupling up in cold weather.
 After all, hygge-ing, cuddling up in front of the fire, and romantic-comedy marathons are arguably better with an S.O, but they contend the cuffing season schedule hasn’t even begun.

 🙀Uh oh… the seasons are changing.
 You got your roster organized ??
 How do you narrow your options?
 What characteristics do you look for in your cuffing season partner? 👀 • • We discussed cuffing season last year around this time in episode 8.
 Catch up on that and our latest episode TODAY!
 Tag a friend! • • #dating #savethedate #newepisode #newpost #relationships #millennials #millennialdating #podcast #datingshow #savethedatepodcast #savethedateshow #blackwomeninmedia #blackgirlsrock #blackgirlpodcast #soundcloud #itunespodcast #cuffingseason

-And if you don’t want to give in to the pressure to partner up this winter, don’t.
-It’s totally possible to be single and happy (even during cuffing season).
+So you’ve got another few weeks before it’s time to subject your fingers to swiping-induced cramps, which means plenty of time to fire up your fave dating app or up the BDE-ante in your profile.
+And if you don’t want to give in to the pressure to partner up this winter?
+Well, don’t!
+It’s okay if you’re not into dating for sport, and it’s also totally possible to be single and happy (even during cuffing season).

 Loading More Posts...